Batman Begins: Development

 Goyer wanted to reboot the franchise; he and Nolan saw Batman as a romantic character, and Nolan envisioned a large, sweeping film like Lawrence of Arabia.
-Nolan did not have a problem with the studio's requirement that the film not be R-rated because he wanted to make the film that he wanted to see when 11 years old.
+Although Warner Bros. required the film not be R-rated, Nolan did not have a problem with this, as he wanted to make the film that he wanted to see when he was 11 years old.
 His personal "jumping off point" of inspiration was "The Man Who Falls", a short story by Denny O'Neil and Dick Giordano about Bruce's travels throughout the world.
 The early scene in Batman Begins of young Bruce Wayne falling into a well was adapted from "The Man Who Falls".
 Batman: The Long Halloween, written by Jeph Loeb and drawn by Tim Sale, influenced Goyer in writing the screenplay, with the villain Carmine Falcone as one of many elements which were drawn from Halloween's "sober, serious approach".
 The writers considered having Harvey Dent in the film, but replaced him with the new character Rachel Dawes when they realized they "couldn't do him justice".
-The character was later portrayed by Aaron Eckhart in the 2008 sequel The Dark Knight.
+Dent was later portrayed by Aaron Eckhart in the 2008 sequel The Dark Knight.
 The sequel to Halloween, Batman: Dark Victory, also served as a minor influence.
 Goyer used the vacancy of Bruce Wayne's multi-year absence presented in Batman: Year One to help set up some of the film's events in the transpiring years.
-In addition, the film's Sergeant James Gordon was based on his comic book incarnation as seen in Year One.
+In addition, the film's Sergeant James "Jim" Gordon was based on his comic book incarnation as seen in Year One.
 The writers of Batman Begins also used Frank Miller's Year One plot device, which was about a corrupt police force that led to Gordon and Gotham City's need for Batman.
 Due to Batman's extensive rogues gallery over seventy years, Goyer and Nolan decided to use the Scarecrow and Ra's al Ghul as the film's villains, as both characters had not been featured in previous Batman films nor in Adam West's 1960s television series.